ledpup/ClimateExplorer/README.md

 - Different units of measure (Fahrenheit + Kelvin)

 ### Done
+- 2022-01-07: Add graphs for Remote Australian Islands and Antarctica (RAIA)
 - 2022-01-03: Aggregates; latitude bands (-10 to -20, -20 to -30, -30 to -40, -40 to -50)
 - 2022-01-03: Aggregates; Australia
 - 2022-01-01: Weekly data resolution when looking at charts for a year (instead of daily)